.300 Winchester Magnum: Cartridge history

 The .300 Winchester Magnum was introduced in 1963 by Winchester for use in the Model 70 rifle.
 Winchester developed the .300 Win Mag by taking the .338 Winchester Magnum, which was introduced in 1958, moving the shoulder forward by 0.156 in and lengthening it by 0.120 in.
-This resulted in a cartridge with a neck somewhat shorter than the diameter of the bullet.
+This resulted in a cartridge with a neck slightly shorter than the bullet's diameter.
 Some gun writers have speculated that, had the cartridge been released earlier, its dimensions would have more closely matched the .30-338 Winchester Magnum wildcat cartridge.

 The .300 Winchester Magnum was not an instant success, mainly due to competition from the comparable 7mm Remington Magnum cartridge introduced in 1962.
 However, interest among hunters and shooters grew with time, and it gradually became the most popular of the magnum cartridges.

-The .300 Winchester Magnum's broad availability in popular rifles such as the Winchester Model 70, Ruger M77, Remington Model 700 and Weatherby Mark V, together with the wide availability of ammunition from a number of manufacturers, made the cartridge a popular choice among hunters and competitive shooters the world over.
+The .300 Winchester Magnum's broad availability in popular rifles such as the Winchester Model 70, Ruger M77, Remington Model 700 and Weatherby Mark V, together with the wide availability of ammunition from many manufacturers, made the cartridge a popular choice among hunters and competitive shooters the world over.
 Although the .300 H&H Magnum, .300 Weatherby Magnum, .30-338 Winchester Magnum, and the .308 Norma Magnum had a head start on the .300 Win Mag, most of these cartridges eventually faded into obscurity.
 Only the .300 Win Mag and the .300 Weatherby Mag survived into the 21st century as readily available cartridges, with the Winchester round by far the more popular of the two.
 New .30 caliber magnums have since been introduced, including the .300 Winchester Short Magnum, .300 Remington Ultra Magnum, .30 Nosler, and 300 PRC; however, none of these have achieved the popularity that the .300 Win Mag retains.

 Design and specifications

-The .300 Winchester Magnum uses the same case head design of the .375 H&H Magnum, its parent cartridge, though the taper of the round has been significantly reduced to ensure greater case volume.
-The larger dimensions of the .300 Win Mag compared to the .308 Norma Magnum and .30-338 Winchester Magnum cartridges ensures that rifles chambered in such rounds can readily be rechambered to the .300 Win Mag, though the shorter neck of the longer round necessitates comparable bullets must be seated more deeply in the case.
+The .300 Winchester Magnum uses the same case head design as the .375 H&H Magnum, its parent cartridge, though the taper of the round has been significantly reduced to ensure greater case volume.
+The larger dimensions of the .300 Win Mag compared to the .308 Norma Magnum and .30-338 Winchester Magnum cartridges ensure that rifles chambered in such rounds can readily be rechambered to the .300 Win Mag.
+However, the longer rounds' shorter necks necessitate that comparable bullets be seated more deeply in the case.

 Cartridge dimensions

 The ammunition standards organizations SAAMI (Sporting Arms and Ammunition Manufacturers' Institute) and C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) have provided specifications for the .300 Winchester Magnum cartridge.
-Almost no divergence between C.I.P. and SAAMI dimensional values exist for this cartridge.
+Almost no divergence between C.I.P. and SAAMI dimensional values exists for this cartridge.

-However, case volume varies from manufacturer to manufacturer to such an extent that the reloading software suite QuickLOAD provides five differing cartridge case capacities for the cartridge.
+However, case volume varies across manufacturers to such an extent that the reloading software suite QuickLOAD provides five distinct cartridge case capacities.

 The SAAMI specification .300 Winchester Magnum case capacity is 91.5 grains of H_{2}O (5.93 ml).

 According to QuickLoad, the case capacities of .300 Win Mag brass produced by four ammunition manufacturers measure as follows: